Your Car Policy Won't Cover This

 Can I insure a camper trailer or caravan?

-Yes.
-Pop-top campers, off-road campers, and caravans can all be insured on a standalone policy.
-Cover typically includes theft, fire, accidental damage, storm damage, and transit damage while towing.
-If the camper trailer has built-in appliances, awnings, or annexes, these can usually be included in the sum insured.
-With more Kiwis heading to DOC campsites and freedom camping spots, standalone cover is worth arranging.
+Pop-top campers, off-road campers, and caravans may be able to be insured depending on the insurer and vehicle type.
+Cover may include theft, fire, accidental damage, storm damage, and transit damage while towing.
+If the camper trailer has built-in appliances, awnings, or annexes, these may be able to be included in the sum insured.
+With more Kiwis heading to DOC campsites and freedom camping spots, it is worth exploring your options.
 A GPS tracker fitted to the camper can reduce your premium and improve recovery odds if it is stolen.

 Why use a broker for trailer insurance?

-Trailer insurance is a niche product and not every insurer offers standalone cover.
-A broker knows which insurers do, what the policy wording actually says, and how to structure the sum insured for your specific trailer type.
+Trailer cover is a niche area and not every insurer offers it, particularly for certain trailer types like boat trailers and horse floats.
+A broker knows which insurers have options for your situation, what the policy wording says, and how to structure the right level of cover.
 We read the product disclosure statement so you do not have to.
-There is no extra cost.
-Brokers are paid by the insurer, so you get independent advice without paying more.
+There is no extra cost, so you get independent advice without paying more.

 Most trailer owners find out they are underinsured after something goes wrong.
-Tell us what trailer you have, how you use it, and where you store it.
-We will check your existing cover and come back with a straight answer on what you need.
+Tell us what you have, how you use it, and where you keep it.
+We will check your existing cover, spot the gaps, and find the best available options for your situation.
 Takes a few minutes.
-No obligation, no fees.
+No obligation.